vinckr/site/content/feed.md

 - plundered from [Sam Kriss](https://samkriss.substack.com/)

-> the bardo the two peasants had found themselves in was the sidpa bardo, the bardo of becoming, the one we experience after death.
-Sidpa bardo is tahe interzone between one life and the next, the junkyard of earthly existence, packed with the detritus and runoff of worlds.
+the bardo the two peasants had found themselves in was the sidpa bardo, the bardo of becoming, the one we experience after death.
+Sidpa bardo is the interzone between one life and the next, the junkyard of earthly existence, packed with the detritus and runoff of worlds.
 This is where gods and buddhas take on their fearsome forms, and to pass through sidpa bardo involves suffering many frightening visions.
 Because this bardo state is made of unstructured waste-thought leaking out from all other bardos, it is always flickering, impermanent.
 You will see a world you do not understand, and you will see it in ruins.
 Every city you pass through is bombed.
 Every person you meet falls dead in battle.
 You will be attacked by demons and wild animals.
 But sidpa bardo is educative; the point of these visions is to prepare you for being born again.
 The entire Second World War had been fought solely to teach these two Tibetan peasants some secret for their next life.
 They believed they had learned that secret.
 They had no interest in returning to Gyêgumdo.
 They did not want the war to have been in vain.

 ---